marcpage/pylavi/README.md

 [![watch sheild](https://img.shields.io/github/watchers/marcpage/pylavi?label=Watch&style=social)](https://github.com/marcpage/pylavi/watchers)

 # pylavi
-Python LabVIEW resource file parser
+Python LabVIEW VI file checker

+## Notice

+This code is not endorsed, supported, or encouraged by National Instruments (NI).
+This is a clean-room examiniation of LabVIEW files and using information from [pylabview by mefistotelis](https://github.com/mefistotelis/pylabview).
+There is no guarantee of this tool working as designed with any particular LabVIEW files.
+You should validate that this tool will work for your use case and re-verify with each new version of LabVIEW.

 ## Description

-This project was inspired by [pylabview by mefistotelis](https://github.com/mefistotelis/pylabview) (which was originally forked from [pylabview by jcreigh](https://github.com/jcreigh/pylabview)).
-The idea was to reverse engineer the LabVIEW VI file format.
-This project is designed to be a reboot, taking the incredible discovery done by the pylabview projects and simplifying the structure of the code.

-This starts with a conceptual model of the [LabVIEW resource file](https://github.com/marcpage/pylavi/blob/main/docs/file.md) and treats the binary resources files as just collections of resources.
-Once the API for working with the file format itself is solidified, then code can be added to work with resources of specific types.

-Along the way discoveries will be [documented](https://github.com/marcpage/pylavi/tree/main/docs).
+This tool is designed to quickly validate large groups of VIs for common problems.
+This could be used in a Pull Request build to verify the LabVIEW files are saved in the correct version.

+You could perform the same check using LabVIEW, but this tool can often verify thousands of files in the time it takes to launch LabVIEW.
+For a Pull Request build, you want to make sure your builds are as short as possible, hence, this tool.

 ## Using to validate VIs